‘I can’t wait for us to get back to normal’: Uptown Greenville kicks of Umbrella Market

 Next Wednesday, there will be vendors and a food truck.
 Then organizers will add in live music the third week and beer and wine vendors the fourth week.
 By June, they’re expecting the market to look like normal.

-“You’ll start seeing more and more and really a full return of the umbrella market as you knew it.”
+“You’ll start seeing more and more and really a full return of the umbrella market as you knew it,” Ashley said.

-The Umbrella Market is held every Wednesday at Five Points Plaza from 5:00 to 8:00 through the month of August.